ysc2229-s1-23/.github/README.md

 3. Final Project and Presentation
 4. Mid-term and Final Exam

+## Lecture Notes

+All lecture notes can be found on our [course website](https://ysc2229-website.vercel.app/).

 ## Required Reading List

 - Introduction to Algorithms by Thomas Cormen, Charles Leiserson, Ronald Rivest, and Clifford Stein